samstarling/phantomvis/README.md

 #### uploader

-Uploads images to the internet, so that they can be seen by listeners. *This component doesn't exist in this repository yet!*
+Uploads images to the internet, so that they can be seen by listeners.
+It also tidies up after itself, by deleting the original image once it's been uploaded.
+It also has the

+*Note: This component doesn't exist yet, but it'll be along soon.*

 ## Example Image